 We’ll test it out properly when we get a review sample.

-We still need a final price, but the Galaxy A50 looks like it has a decent amount of potential to compete in the tough mid-range market and hits a very attractive price point.
+The Galaxy A50 looks like it has a decent amount of potential to compete in the tough mid-range market and hits a very attractive price point.

 It’s got some unexpected features like triple rear cameras and a fingerprint scanner embedded in the screen.
 There are also some excellent core specs here.